atsyplenkov/pastum/README.md

 `pastum` allows you to quickly transform any text table (tab-separated) from your clipboard into a dataframe object in your favorite language — R, Python, or Julia.
 Almost all popular frameworks are supported; if something is missing, don't hesitate to raise an [issue](https://github.com/atsyplenkov/pastum/issues).

 # Example usage

 ### Text table to polars (Python)

 Using the command palette, insert the copied text table as a Python, R, or Julia object.
 Select the framework on the go.

 ![](https://github.com/atsyplenkov/pastum/raw/master/assets/demo-py-polars.gif)

 ### Text table to tibble (R)

 Or you can specify the `pastum.defaultDataframe` parameter in VS Code settings and insert the table using the right-click context menu:

 ![](https://github.com/atsyplenkov/pastum/raw/master/assets/demo-r-tibble.gif)

 # Installation

-You can install the development version from the [Releases](https://github.com/atsyplenkov/pastum/releases/) page.
-Download the latest `.vsix` file, and install it as described [here](https://code.visualstudio.com/docs/editor/extension-marketplace#_install-from-a-vsix).
+The extension is published on both the [VS Marketplace](https://marketplace.visualstudio.com/items?itemName=atsyplenkov.pastum) and [Open VSX Registry](https://open-vsx.org/extension/atsyplenkov/pastum); just search for `pastum` within your IDE.
+Otherwise, you can install the latest version from the [Releases](https://github.com/atsyplenkov/pastum/releases/) page.
+Download the latest `.vsix` file and install it as described [here](https://code.visualstudio.com/docs/editor/extension-marketplace#_install-from-a-vsix).

 # Features